Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Gas-powered vehicles are generally the cheapest fuel type to insure.
 Your exact rates will also depend on your age, location, driving history, discounts, credit score and the type of vehicle you drive.

-Compare car insurance for any car
+Compare car insurance for any fuel type

 No matter which type of fuel your car uses, you can lower your car insurance premiums by enrolling in a defensive driver course, proving you’ve been accident- and violation-free for at least three years, bundling your home and auto or enrolling in telematics.